mfinestone/documents/docs/overview.md

 Some details were ommited to ease the understanding of what is happening when an order enters the loopring network.
 To deepen your understanding of the protocol (order cancelling, ring-matching, orderbooks and trade history synching, etc...) we advise you to take a look at the documentation of the key parts of the ecosystem [listed above](overview.md#ecosystem).

-# Issues with centralized exchanges
+## Issues with Centralized Exchanges
 To better understand the need of a system such as loopring, we first need to point the issues in the centralized exchanges model.

 Here is a very simplified view of what happens when you send your tokens to a centralized exchange.